Male and female narcissists have similar symptoms but express them differently.

 She will do everything she can to destroy someone she thinks is a threat to her control and there is nothing she won’t do.

-Narcissists think that they have a right by birth to the kind of creative and professional credibility that other people earn.
+Narcissists think they have a birthright to the kind of creative and professional credibility other people earn.

 Frustration of their sense of entitlement results in narcissistic rage.

 Eventually people see the pattern and move on.